harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

     If you are on an institutional server or cluster, it is possible they already have mamba (or conda) installed and activated.
 You can check this by running the command `mamba --version`.
 If you see the text **mamba X.X.X**, with each X being a number, then mamba is already installed and you can skip to step 2!
 If you see some form of the error message **Command not found**, then you will have to install mamba.

-To install mamba, first navigate to the [Miniforge3 repository page](https://github.com/conda-forge/miniforge).
+To install mamba, first navigate to the [Miniforge3 repository page :octicons-link-external-24:](https://github.com/conda-forge/miniforge){:target="_blank"}.
 Miniforge is a minimal installer for conda and mamba.
 On this page, scroll down to the **Install** section and follow the instructions for your operating system.

 ### Mac/Linux